EPC-MSU/co2mon/README.md

 Connect ro the webserver with http://localhost:portnumber

-To run on a singleboard computer like NanoPi NEO PLUS you should:
+To run on a singleboard computer like NanoPi NEO PLUS you should (co2mond must be located in /home/pi/co2mon/build/co2mond):

     # Set the timezone
     sudo dpkg-reconfigure tzdata